apache/iceberg/format/spec.md

 Manifests that contain no matching files, determined using either file counts or partition summaries, may be skipped.

 For each manifest, scan predicates, which filter data rows, are converted to partition predicates, which filter partition tuples.
-These partition predicates are used to select data files, delete files, and deletion vector metadata relevant to the scan.
-This conversion uses the partition spec used to write the manifest file.
+These partition predicates are used to select relevant data files, delete files, and deletion vector metadata.
+Conversion uses the partition spec that was used to write the manifest file regardless of the current partition spec.

 Scan predicates are converted to partition predicates using an _inclusive projection_: if a scan predicate matches a row, then the partition predicate must match that row’s partition.
 This is called _inclusive_ [1] because rows that do not match the scan predicate may be included in the scan by the partition predicate.